- Length 3 years full-time

 - cognitive and create skills to exercise critical thinking and judgment in identifying and solving problems with intellectual independence; and,

 - communication skills to present a clear, coherent and independent exposition of management knowledge and ideas.

-- with initiative and judgment in planning, problem solving and decision making in professional practice and/or scholarship;
+- initiative and judgment in planning, problem solving and decision making in professional practice and/or scholarship;

-- to adapt knowledge and skills in diverse contexts; and,
+- ability to adapt knowledge and skills in diverse contexts; and,

 • An Australian year 12 qualification or international equivalent; OR